vKirtiP/learning-app-ecommerce/README.md

 This is a sample e-commerce application built for learning purposes.

-Here's how to deploy it on CentOS systems:
+Automating the whole deployment process of this sample project on CentOS systems:

 ## Deploy Pre-Requisites